Carlos Espinoza (dancer)

-Carlos Espinoza (born 8 March 1981) is an Argentine dancer and teacher.
+Carlos Espinoza (born 8 March 1981) is a Chileno dancer and teacher.
 His dance style is based on tango milonguero.
-Together with Noelia Hurtado he gives tango classes at various tango festivals around the world.
+Together with [Agustina Piaggio] he gives tango classes at various tango festivals around the world.

 One of Carlito's first tango teacher was Carlos Malone and Sergio Natario, who taught him the importance of walking.

 In 1998 Carlitos began teaching in Argentina and Chile and in 2001, in Europe.